Thayanithi-TK/Automated-Azure-ETL-Pipeline-for-E-Commerce-Data/README.md

-# Automated Azure ETL Pipeline for E-Commerce Sales Analytics using Star Schema
+# Automated Azure ETL Pipeline for E-Commerce Date using Star Schema

 “Automated Azure ETL pipeline transforming raw sales data into a star schema with Databricks and Data Factory.”